 Tucson is also the most convenient place to fly in-and-out of if you are visiting the area from outside the state or outside the country.
 If you are looking to combine a stop in the Tucson area with other areas of the American Southwest, there are a number of other cities in the region that you can fly in-and-out of as well.
 If you are interested, I listed a table of these cities in my Saguaro National Park guide above for you to review.

 When I was exploring the American Southwest a few years ago, I flew in-and-out of El Paso, Texas.
 On that trip, I was able to visit a number of the park in Texas, New Mexico, and Arizona all in one trip.
 If you are interested in seeing an itinerary of this trip, please check out my Epic National Parks Road Trips – Desert Mountains and Caves Road Trip article for more information.

 |Desert Mountains and Caves Road Trip|

 The Eastern District of Saguaro National Park is the larger of the two districts of the park.
 This district includes the section of the park that sits in the Rincon Mountains.
 This section of the park ranges from 2,670 ft to 8,666 ft in elevation and includes both desert scrub as well as forested areas.

 Because of the higher elevation and wooded areas in this section of the park, you have a better chance of seeing animals like the black bear, Mexican spotted owl, Arizona mountain king snake, and white-tailed deer in this part of the park.
-I have included a map below of the Eastern District for you to review in my Saguaro National Park guide below.
+I have included a map of the Eastern District for you to review in my Saguaro National Park guide below.